 Do you have or know a landing page that deserves praise?
 Leave the link in comments.

 Since 1997 I have advised companies in the field of Internet marketing, particularly in terms of website design, maintenance and promotion.
-I started ro blog for the sake of my customers, but my posts are available to anyone - the knowledge which I convey in my articles is not confidential.
-However, my actual experience and skills, for which my customers normally pay, cannot be summarized in the form of a few articles.
+I started ro blog for the sake of my customers, but my posts are available to anyone - the knowledge which I convey in my articles is not rocket science.